-We optimized the sciRED classifier ensemble by evaluating different classifier combinations on four independent datasets: a healthy human kidney map, a healthy human liver map, a PBMC atlas, and the scMixology benchmark dataset (Fig. S18).
-For each experiment, we randomly shuffled the covariate labels to generate a null distribution of classifier association scores and calculated the average number of significant associated factors (p < 0.05) per covariate level (Fig. S18A).
+We optimized the sciRED classifier ensemble by evaluating different classifier combinations on four independent datasets: a healthy human kidney map, a healthy human liver map, a PBMC atlas, and the scMixology benchmark dataset (Figure S7).
+For each experiment, we randomly shuffled the covariate labels to generate a null distribution of classifier association scores and calculated the average number of significant associated factors (p < 0.05) per covariate level (Figure S7A).
 We defined a one-to-one association between factors and covariates as the optimally interpretable result.
-This analysis shows that the sciRED classifier (ensemble of logistic regression, linear classifier/area under the curve (AUC), decision tree, and extreme gradient boosting (XGB)) outperforms or matches the performance of the individual classifiers, depending on the data set.
+This analysis shows that the sciRED classifier (ensemble of logistic regression, linear classifier/area under the curve (AUC), decision tree and extreme gradient boosting (XGB)) outperforms or matches the performance of the individual classifiers, depending on the data set.
 Initially, six classifiers-AUC, K-Nearest Neighbors (KNN), logistic regression, decision tree, random forest, and XGB-were compared on the scMixology benchmark dataset.
-Due to KNN's poor classification performance and random forest's inferior scalability, they were excluded from the sciRED ensemble model (Fig. S18B, C).
-Benchmarking on the four independent datasets described above demonstrates sciRED's superior performance relative to single classifiers (Fig. S18D-G).
+Due to KNN's poor classification performance and the random forest's inferior scalability, they were excluded from the sciRED ensemble model (Figures S7BC).
+Benchmarking on the four independent datasets described above demonstrates sciRED's superior performance relative to single classifiers (Figures 7D-G).

-To optimize the ensemble score, we also tested all combinations of three different scaling methods and two mean calculations (Fig. S19).
-Specifically, we considered standardization, min-max scaling, or rank-based scaling combined with arithmetic or geometric means69.
-By comparing scores for the real scMixology data vs. permuted data labels, we identified standardization followed by arithmetic mean calculation as the optimal scoring method (Fig. S19).
+To optimize the ensemble score, we also tested all combinations of three different scaling methods and two mean calculations (Figure S8).
+Specifically, we considered standardization, min-max scaling, or rank-based scaling combined with arithmetic or geometric means67.
+By comparing scores for the real scMixology data vs. permuted data labels, we identified standardization followed by arithmetic mean calculation as the optimal scoring method (Figure S8).

-Standardization, min-max scaling, and rank-based scaling are defined as follows:
+The standardization, min-max scaling, and rank-based scaling are defined as follows:

-Given a set of feature importance scores for each factor i: $x = \{x_1, x_2, ..., x_n\}$, and their ascending order of ranks $r = \{r_1, r_2, ..., r_n\}$, where n is the total number of features (factors):
+Given a set of feature importance scores for each factor $i: x = \{x_1, x_2, \dots, x_n\}$, and their ascending order of ranks $r = \{r_1, r_2, \dots, r_n\}$, where n is the total number of features (factors): standardized_i = $\frac{x_i - \text{mean}(x)}{\text{std}(x)}$ min-max scaled_i = $\frac{x_i - \min(x)}{\max(x) - \min(x)}$ rank-scaled_i = $\frac{r_i}{n}$

-$$standardized_i = \frac{x_i - mean(x)}{std(x)}$$

-$$\min - \max scaled_i = \frac{x_i - \min(x)}{\max(x) - \min(x)}$$

-$$rank - scaled_i = \frac{r_i}{n}$$